mshekerotokiti/Bot-Battlr/README.md

 Added a bot to the YourBot Army component by creating a click function that spreads the selected bot by id and renders it to the DOM completing the second deliverable

-Added an if statement to ensure that once the bot is clicked from the YourBitArmy component it is released back to the BotCard component completing the third deliverable
+Added an if statement to ensure that once the bot is clicked from the YourBotArmy component it is released back to the BotCard component completing the third deliverable

-Added a delete metod to make sure once the delete button is clicked it deletes the bot from the DOM and server completing the last deliverable
+Added a delete method to make sure once the delete button is clicked it deletes the bot from the DOM and server completing the last deliverable

 # Author